Key takeaways:

 There’s no substitute for a great night’s sleep.
 But poor sleep is a part of life for many, particularly those of us who have young children, travel regularly, or have other disruptions.
 If you struggle with bad or inconsistent sleep, getting your sleep hygiene in check could have a huge impact on your overall quality of life.

-As well as trying the tips above, Loop Earplugs can be a great way to minimize noise disturbances at night and help you to get a good night’s sleep.
-Loop Quiet earplugs are made from soft silicone, so they’re comfortable to wear all night long – even for side sleepers.
+As well as trying the tips above, Loop Dream earplugs can be a great way to minimize noise disturbances at night and help you get a good night’s sleep.
+The ear tips follow the natural shape of your ears, making them comfortable to wear all night long.
+Additionally, the innovative design of the earplug body means pressure is reduced on your ears – so they offer additional comfort, even for side sleepers.

-The ear tips are designed to fit all ear sizes, and are made to stay in your ears all night long for an undisturbed sleep.
-That means you’ll get a good night’s sleep, and wake up feeling refreshed – reducing stress levels, improving your mood, and supporting your overall wellbeing.
+When you get a good night’s sleep, you’re more likely to wake up feeling refreshed – reducing stress levels, improving your mood, and supporting your overall wellbeing.
 Plus, they’re reusable meaning you can wear them over and over again.
 Simply wipe them clean and leave them to dry before popping them in your ears again at night for another good night’s sleep.

 Seeking professional help